-- 1. Did restricted access to Elsevier journals at DEAL institutions result in a change in researchers' publishing behaviour? - 2.
-Did restricted access to Elsevier journals at DEAL institutions result in a change in researchers' citing behaviour?
+- 1. Did negotiations with Elsevier and restricted access to Elsevier journals at DEAL institutions result in a change in researchers' publishing behavior? - 2.
+Did negotiations with Elsevier and restricted access to Elsevier journals at DEAL institutions result in a change in researchers' citing behavior?